CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 Non-Integrated/Dual rely on an external authentication provider, like Azure AD, Entra, or Keycloak.
 The variables can be found in {@link EnvironmentVariables.Authentication}.

+##### Token Authentication for `api` routes

+Most `/ecr-viewer/api/` routes require authentication to be used.
+The exceptions are pubic routes such as the health check and authentication routes.
+If a user has a logged in browser session, they can use the developer console of that browser to emit authenticated post routes.
+More often, a machine will be making the post requests to upload data to the viewer.
+To enable this, we allow tokens to be sent on the `Authorization` header of request and used to authenticate the request.

 ### eCR Metadata Storage

 Non-Integrated/Dual require a database to store eCR metadata.
 The variables can be found in {@link EnvironmentVariables.EcrMetadataStorage}.